rywible/wrela6/docs/design/ast-views-item-index-design.md

 The item index records parameter IDs and type-parameter names, but it does not validate parameter types or requires expressions.

+`requiresSections()` returns both syntactic forms the parser can produce:

+- direct `RequiresSection` children on a bodyless function
+- `RequiresSection` items that are direct items of the function body's `StatementList`

+Multiple requires sections are preserved in source order.
+The accessor does not walk into nested control-flow blocks.

 ### Field-Like Views

 `FieldDeclarationView` wraps ordinary `FieldDeclaration` nodes and is reused by